julgitt/julgitt/README.md

 ## :mag: About me

 :raising_hand: Hi!
-I am a third year student of the Computer Science at the University of Wroclaw.
+I am a fourth-year student of the Computer Science at the University of Wroclaw.

-:video_game: Currently I am focused on learning things related to Game Development.

 <br>